mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 ### Content Editor

-Who will be editing the content? is it a team or just one person?
+Who will be editing the content?
+Is it a team or just one person?
 Does the editor have any technical skills?

 ## Resources